 How to Make Your Small-Business Workplace Great

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »I recently had an interesting experience at my doctor's office.
+Opinions expressed by Entrepreneur contributors are their own.I recently had an interesting experience at my doctor's office.
 The atmosphere at her office is always super-positive, and everyone's always smiling and relaxed.
 When her nurse came in with my chart, my doctor just gushed over her.

 "You got the test results out of that lab -- you're awesome!" she said.
 "I know they're not very responsive."